Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cincinnati and its opponents have scored at least 47.5 points or more just one time this season.
+- Cincinnati and its opponents have scored at least 47.5 points -- this matchup's over/under -- only once this season.

 - Detroit's games have gone over 47.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 42.4, is 5.1 points fewer than Sunday's over/under.
+- Sunday's over/under is 5.1 points higher than the combined 42.4 PPG average of the two teams.

-- These two squads surrender a combined 47.6 points per game, 0.1 more than this contest's over/under.
+- The 47.6 points per game these two squads have allowed their opponents to score this season are 0.1 more than the 47.5 over/under in this contest.

-- Bengals games have an average total of 46.1 points this season, 1.4 fewer than Sunday's over/under.
+- The Bengals and their opponents score an average of 46.1 points per game, 1.4 fewer than Sunday's total.

 - In 2020, games involving the Lions have averaged a total of 47.4 points, 0.1 fewer than this game's set over/under.